-The Center for Preventive Action sat down with Michael Dempsey, national intelligence fellow at CFR and former acting director of national intelligence, to discuss the conflicts he is most concerned about, the state of the U.S. counterterrorism campaign, and the most important things policymakers should consider before using force.
+The Center for Preventive Action sat down with Michael P. Dempsey, national intelligence fellow at CFR and former acting director of national intelligence, to discuss the conflicts he is most concerned about, the state of the U.S. counterterrorism campaign, and the most important things policymakers should consider before using force.
 He also offers his advice to those interested in a career in conflict prevention.

 Given today’s increasingly chaotic geopolitical environment, is there any crisis in particular that worries you?